NguyenAndrew/PRR-Pull-Request-Reference/README.md

 * `Discussion:` - Something that the reviewer wants to talk about with others.
 Does not impact approval.
 * `Recommendation:` - A change recommended by the reviewer.
 Does not impact approval
 * `Minor:` - Indicating an issue with the pull request.
 The pull request is not going to be approved, untill this minor issue is resolved.
 * `Major:` - Indicating a major issue with the pull request.
-The reviewer is going to mark the pull request as "changes request", untill this major issue is resolved.
+The reviewer is going to mark the pull request as "changes requested", untill this major issue is resolved.

 ### 3.2 Comment Label Exceptions
 There are two exceptions cases, where you do not have to use a Comment Label: